 If you intend to become a professional pilot, the night rating qualification is a mandatory requirement for the IR(A) and CPL(A).

-To start the Night rating course, you must:
+To start the Night rating course, you must hold/have a:

 To include a night qualification with the PPL, five (5) hours of night training is required, which may be included as the last five (5) hours of your PPL course, but it must be in addition to the 25 hours of dual and 10 hours of solo flying, and providing all PPL exercises have been completed.